 After beginning his career as a briefing attorney at the Texas Court of Criminal Appeals, David served as an Assistant Federal Public Defender for the Southern District of Texas.
 He has 37 years of experience in private practice as a sole practitioner, and with law firms, in San Antonio and Dallas.

 David is a past chair of the Appellate Law section of the Dallas Bar Association, a Life Fellow in the Texas Bar Foundation, and a Senior Fellow in the Dallas Bar Foundation.
 He has received pro bono service awards from the Dallas Volunteer Attorney Program on three different occasions.
-Away from the practice of law, David enjoys spending time with his wife of 31 years, Danielle, keeping up with their two adult children as they make their way through the world, crafting original humor to entertain his Facebook friends, and not being very good at golf (the secret is to not play very often).
-In the community, he has served as an ESL teacher at Literacy Achieves (formerly known as Vickery Meadow Learning Center) since 2012, and he volunteers regularly with the Dallas Volunteer Attorney Program at its East Dallas and Wills clinics.
+Away from the practice of law, David enjoys spending time with his wife of 32 years, Danielle, keeping up with their two adult children, crafting original humor to entertain his Facebook friends, and not being very good at golf (the secret is to not play very often).
+In the community, he has served as an ESL teacher at Literacy Achieves (formerly known as Vickery Meadow Learning Center) since 2012.
 In the spring of 2017, he took a course in Spanish for Lawyers (intermediate to advanced) to enhance his communication skills, particularly in his estate planning and probate practice and in his pro bono undertakings.

 “Consider Fixed-Fee Agreements for Civil Appeals” – Texas Lawyer (July 23, 2012)

 “With Colorful Language, High Court Upholds Plaintiff’s Win” – Texas Lawyer (Apr.
 19, 2010)